 7 Things to Know Before Creating a Qualified Income Trust

-An estimated 58% of men and 79% of women aged 65 and older will need long-term care at some point in their lives.
 Long-term care is costly.
-The average cost of a private nursing home room is $7,698 per month nationwide (and over $9,500.00 per month in Florida).
-Many people assume that Medicaid will cover this cost, but if your income and assets exceed the state's threshold, you may need to set up a qualified income trust.
+The average cost of a private nursing home room is $8,121 per month nationwide (and over $9,703 per month in Florida).
+Many people assume that Medicaid will cover this cost, but if a Medicaid applicant’s income exceeds the state's threshold, they may need to set up a qualified income trust.

-In order to qualify for Medicaid long-term care, you cannot exceed the state's income and asset limits.
+In order to qualify for Medicaid long-term care, you cannot exceed the state's asset and income limit.
 A qualified income trust will reduce your income levels to below the applicable limit, allowing you to use Medicaid to cover your long-term care costs.

 Not everyone will benefit from a qualified income trust (which is also commonly referred to as a “Miller Trust”).
 Here are seven things to know before creating one.